Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 2. Pre-process our image
 3. Identify coins with blob detection
 4. Determine the heuristics and color space
-5. Create a calibration file
+5. Write calibration code body (optional)
-6. Identify each ROI as a particular coin using calibration data
-7. Compute the total value
+6. Write calibration code helper functions (optional)
+7. Write main coin detection code body
+8. Write main coin detection code helper functions
+9. Count coins using the calibration and coin detection programs!

 If you run into any issues, scroll down to check out some tourbleshooting tips!